Euro trades at 4.9212 RON

 1 SDR XDR 5.8923

 The exchange rates of the currencies included in the list are based on the quotations of the banking companies authorized to carry out operations on the currency market.
-This list does not make it compulsory to use the exchange rates of currencies and gold in actual transactions of currency exchange and book entries, agerpres.ro confirms.
+This list does not make it compulsory to use the exchange rates of currencies and gold in actual transactions of currency exchange and book entries.AGERPRES